suhaspete/NITK_HACKATHON/README.md

 OpenCV: For real-time video processing and display.
 FER: For detecting facial emotions.
-SpeechRecognition: For converting speech to text.
-Google Gemini API: For generating intelligent interview questions and evaluating answers.
+SpeechRecognition: For converting speech to text. plotach API: For generating intelligent interview questions and evaluating answers.

 🚀 Getting Started